Guide To Buying Costa del Sol Property

 There are a lot of houses, but only one is your real home

-Propertissimo represent private vendors and acquirers, national and international developers and investors as well as banks on the Costa del Sol.
+Propertissimo represent private vendors and buyers, national and international developers and investors as well as banks on the Costa del Sol.

 We recommend buyers and sellers take legal advice, we can help with contacts for a solicitor who provide multilanguage speaking staff to guide you through the whole process of buying or selling.
 Your solicitor will make sure that everything is correct in the property register and that there are no outstanding debts, taxes or other expenses relating to the property which you could inherit.
 The solicitor will also help you to apply for an NIE number (a Spanish national ID number) and a Spanish bank account.
 This is obligatory when you buy a property in Spain.
 In most cases, a power of attorney is issued for the purchase of the property, which means that you don’t need to be present in Spain to sign documents.

 Once the buyer and seller have reached agreement, the property will be reserved through a reservation contract.
 In conjunction with this, the buyer will normally deposit 6,000 euro in the solicitor’s or Propertissimo’s client account.
 The contract will specify fittings and fixtures, the last possible completion date and any other required details.
 Once the contract has been signed by both parties, the property will be taken off the market and your solicitor will begin thorough searches concerning the property and draw up the final purchase agreement.

 This agreement sets out all the applicable terms and conditions.
 Some are obligatory by law, while others may be conditions which have been agreed between the buyer and the seller.
 In conjunction with this, you must also pay 10% of the purchase price.